comodopines/practice-git/Exercises.md

 <p>

 ```
-git init creates a .git folder in the folder from where the "git init" command was run.
+git init creates a .git folder inside the folder from where the "git init" was run.
-If "git init" was run from "/apps/myDir" then you will see "/apps/myDir/.git" folder after running init.
+If "git init" was run from "/apps/myDir" then
+we will see "/apps/myDir/.git" folder after running init.
-.git is the folder which git uses to track the various objects within a working directory (/apps/myDir/).
+.git is the folder which git uses to track the
+various objects within a working directory (/apps/myDir/ in our case).
 ```
 </p>
 </details>